salesforce/observable-membrane/README.md

 # Observable Membrane

 Creating robust JavaScript code becomes increasingly important as web applications become more sophisticated.
 The dynamic nature of JavaScript code at runtime has always presented challenges for developers.

 This package implements an observable membrane in JavaScript using Proxies.

-A membrane can be created to control access to a module graph, observe what the other part is attempting to do with the objects that were handed over to them, and even distort the way they see the module graph.
+A membrane can be created to observe access to a module graph, observe what the other part is attempting to do with certain objects, and even distort the way they see the module graph.

 ## What is a Membrane